 This substance can be metabolized by crocodiles, who can also do it with other materials like bones.
 The result of crocodile hearts’ digestion of deoxygenated blood is fed to their stomachs.

 This blood induces the creation of a sizable amount of acidic gastric juice in the gut because it has a high percentage of acidic carbon dioxide.
 Crocodiles have the capacity to produce stomach acids that are so strong that they can dissolve bone.
-Take a look at the video below!

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.